ora-io/zkgraph/README.md

 # zkGraph SDK and Library

-## Develop zkGraph

-### Getting Started
+## Getting Started

+To create your zkGraph project based on this template, click `Use this template`, and `Creating a new repository`.

-First, fork this repo, and clone your forked repo.
-Then, run:
+After clone your project, run:

 ```bash
 git update-index --skip-worktree config.js
 npm install
 ```

-To test the whole flow of the library locally, update `config.js` file with your data, then run:
+To test the whole flow of the library, update `config.js` file with your data, then run:

 ```bash
 sh test.sh
 ```

-## Usage Example
+## Commands

+The workflow of local zkGraph development is: `Develop` (code in /src) -> `Compile` (to get compiled wasm image) -> `Execute` (to get expected output) -> `Prove` (to generate input and pre-test for actual proving) -> `Deploy`.

+If you encounter any problem, please refer to the [test.sh](./test.sh) for the example usage of the commands.

 ### Compile Locally